Perceptual Adversarial Networks for Image-to-Image Transformation

 In summary, our paper makes the following contributions:

-\begin{itemize} \item We proposed a principled perceptual adversarial loss which utilizes the hidden layers of the discriminative network to evaluate the discrepancy between the output and ground-truth images through an adversarial training process.
+\begin{itemize} \item We proposed the perceptual adversarial loss, which utilizes the hidden layers of the discriminative network to evaluate the discrepancy between the output and ground-truth images through an adversarial training process.

-\item Through combining the perceptual adversarial loss and the generative adversarial loss, we presented the PAN as a framework for solving image-to-image transformation tasks.
+\item Through combining the perceptual adversarial loss and the generative adversarial loss, we presented the PAN for solving image-to-image transformation tasks.

 \item We evaluated the performance of the PAN on several image-to-image transformation tasks (Fig.~\ref{Demo}).
-Experiments demonstrate the proposed PAN has the great capability of solving the image-to-image transformation tasks. \end{itemize}
+Experimental results show that the proposed PAN has a great capability of accomplishing image-to-image transformations. \end{itemize}

 The rest of the paper is organized as follows: after a brief summary of previous related works in section~\ref{sec:background}, we illustrate the proposed PAN together with its training losses in section~\ref{sec:methods}.
 Then we exhibit the experimental validation of the whole method in section~\ref{sec:experiments}.
-Finally, we conclude this work with some future directions in section~\ref{sec:conclusion}.
+Finally, we conclude this paper with some future directions in section~\ref{sec:conclusion}.